hackbinghamton/WebDevelopmentWorkshop/README.md

 ### [Hosting with Flask](https://github.com/HackBinghamton/WebDevelopmentWorkshop/tree/master/Hosting%20with%20Flask):
 Host your HTML/CSS/JS and handle user input on the server side with Flask, a Python web back end.

+---

+If you have any thoughts on the workshop, please fill out our [feedback form](https://forms.gle/4aGTqrkM7HeJvRMa6)!